rust-lang/rfcs/text/0000-target-tier-policy.md

 - Tier 2 targets must not leave any significant portions of `core` or the standard library `unimplemented!()`, unless they cannot possibly be supported on the target.
+- The code generation backend for the target should not have deficiencies that invalidate Rust safety properties, as evaluated by the Rust compiler team.
+  For example, if Rust relies on a specific code generation feature to support a memory safety property, the code generation for the target should support that feature.
+If this requirement does not hold, the target must clearly and prominently document any such limitations, such as via a failing test in the testsuite and/or a footnote in the target tier list, and the Rust compiler team must be satisfied with the balance between these limitations and the difficulty of implementing the necessary features.
 - If the target supports C code, the new Rust target should support the C calling convention for the platform via `extern "C"`.
 The C calling convention does not need to be the default Rust calling convention for the